orgMINT/MINT/README.md

 The "if...else" operator then checks to see if x is greater than y.
 If it is, then the string "x is greater than y" is returned.
 Otherwise, the string "y is greater than x" is returned.

-Here is another example of the "if...else" operator in Mondo.
+Here is another example of the "if...else" operator in MINT.
 This time, instead of creating a string just to print it, the following code conditionally prints text straight to the console.

 ```